codingforeternity/datascience/Assorted-Ideas.md

 * Can myths/diets be debunked using ML?

 Email: ML for understanding babies
 * How many theories are there?
-How many don't have any supporting evidence, like psychology.
+How many don't have any supporting evidence--like psychology?
 * Understand what their cries and motions mean